ProtoconNet/mitum-sdk-js/README.md

 # mitum-sdk

-__mitum-sdk__ is Javascript SDK that helps create operations for mitum models.
+__mitum-sdk__ is a SDK written in typescript that helps create operations for mitum models.

 * Mitum Currency
 * Mitum Currency Extension

+__mitum-sdk__ supports both types of cjs and esm.

 ## Installation